Lighthouse CI Baseline Configuration

 The assertions object dictates your CI gating logic.
 Lighthouse CI evaluates each audit against three states. error blocks the pipeline. warn logs without failing. off disables execution.

-Target a categories.accessibility score of 0.90.
-This threshold accommodates minor variations while preventing regressions.
-Disable resource-heavy audits using skipAudits to optimize runner time.
+Target a categories.accessibility score of 0.90 as a starting threshold.
+This accommodates minor variations while preventing regressions.
+Use skipAudits to omit resource-heavy audits irrelevant to your compliance target.

 {